ioannisioannou16/memories/README.md

 # Memories
-An app to keep your memories.
+A Serverless app app to keep your memories.

 The app allows you to create an account, and create, retrieve, update and delete memories.